DUNE/LArWrapperExample/docs/source/CollectionCreatorClass.rst

 Special tags:
 +++++++++++++

-- Tags with "." in them are normal metacat tags and are anded together to make the query.
+- metacat fields with  % in them are normal metacat tags and are anded together to make the query.

-- metacat fields such as `max_time`, `min_time` and `runs` have special metacat syntax so are flagged by the absence of a "." and then interpreted by the script.
+- fields such as `max_time`, `min_time` and `runs` have special metacat syntax so are flagged by the absence of a "." and then interpreted by the script.

-- Special dataset tags include a `defname` template that allows you to build the dataset name from fields and a special tag `deftag`,
+- Special dataset tags include a `defname` template that allows you to build the dataset name from fields and a special tag `deftag` to allow multiple versions.

 - There is a `description` tag that allows you to describe your dataset.

+- the `defname` field allows you to specify a filename in which keys like `%dune.campaign` are replaced by the value of dune.campaign.
+This allows you to avoid messing with defname every time you change a flag.

 Making datasets
 ---------------